 Machine Translation Quality Estimation

 Score machine translation output before it reaches users.
-Pangeanic MTQE predicts translation quality without a human reference, helping teams route content to publication, light review, deep post editing or rejection through secure multilingual workflows.
+Pangeanic MTQE predicts translation quality without a human reference, helping teams route content to publication, light review, deep editing or rejection through secure multilingual workflows.

 What is Machine Translation Quality Estimation?